lanylow/rbxfpsunlocker-osx/README.md

 ```
 After executing the script, you should see a confirmation that the unlocker was installed.

-*Note: you must run the command again when Roblox updates.*
+*Note: You must run the command again when Roblox updates.*

 *Note: if you're using macOS Ventura or newer and your display doesn't support more than 60 Hz **you won't see the effect of this program**.
 Please don't create issues asking about this.*